 In this article, we speak to leading business leaders and experts and ask them about the best practices of leadership that can help in improving employees and the workforce.

 The Importance of Leadership Skills in a Post-Pandemic World

-According to LHH Gulf leadership development, being empathetic to employees and encouraging them to work towards their betterment is of understated importance.
-A business that is looking to improve productivity and turnaround its fortunes need to be led in the right fashion.
+According to LHH Gulf leadership development, being empathetic to employees and encouraging them to work towards their betterment is essential.

 List of 5 Leadership Best Practices to Improve Employee Performance

 1. Delegating Responsibilities